yyyuanfish/mt-exercise-4/README.md

    ```
     ./scripts/make_virtualenv.sh

- Important: After running the script, activate the environment using the source command shown at the end.
-Usually:
+Important: Then activate the env by executing the source command that is output by the shell script above.

-    source mt_env/bin/activate

 3. Install required dependencies